The Convenience of Friendship: Real Bond or Just Easy Access?

 How to break up a convenient friendship cycle

-Stopping friends without being nasty or causing controversy is difficult for many people.
+Avoiding conflict with friends without being rude or causing controversy is difficult for many people.
 Stopping a fair-weather friendship may involve less work and time.
-Many false, flaky, or fairweather buddies will leave when you cease maintaining the friendship.
+Many false, flaky, or fair-weather friends will leave when you stop maintaining the friendship.

-If you see them at work, church, or anywhere, you can be friendly without pretending to be BFFs.
+If you see them at work, church, or anywhere else, you can be friendly without pretending to be best friends.
 You can grin, chat, and continue your business.
 It’s often that easy.

 If your friend keeps messaging, asking for favors, or pulling you along, you may need a more honest chat.
 You can be honest and say they’re not a good buddy.
 Whether they try harder or not, you’ll benefit.